 Disadvantages of Steam Bath

-- Steam bath can double your heart rate within 10 minutes making it unsuitable for individuals having a heart-related problem.
+- Steam baths can double your heart rate within 10 minutes making them unsuitable for individuals having heart-related problems.

 - Steam bath encourages the spread of germs as a moist and warm environment is a suitable breeding ground for viruses and bacteria.

 - Steam bath dehydrates the body due to the extreme sweating that is experienced during the treatment, so ensure to take adequate water before, during, and after the treatment.

 - Steam baths might cause dizziness or fainting if patients are not carefully monitored.

 Steam Bath Advantages